Category filter

 Scripts

-The Scripts section allows you to deploy custom scripts on macOS and Windows devices.
+The Scripts section allows you to automatically deploy custom scripts on macOS and Windows devices.
 To schedule a script, select the Execute Custom Script option and choose the desired script from the Hexnode content repository.
 If required, you can use the Arguments field to specify script inputs.
 This field also supports wildcards.
 Once you’ve configured the script, click Add to finalize the action.

 Option to deploy custom scripts